SMSPIRITUALITY—MEDIA

 Contemporary transmission

-The Western reception of dream yoga has clustered around two living figures the index records directly.
-Andrew Holecek — a Western Vajrayāna practitioner in the Karma Kagyu lineage who took the formal three-year retreat under Khenpo Tsültrim Gyamtso Rinpoche and Khenchen Thrangu Rinpoche — has produced the most systematic English-language curriculum currently in circulation.
-The Lucid Dreaming Training Program is a multi-month course built around the prospective-memory protocols, the standard induction techniques the Western lucid-dreaming research literature has documented (the MILD mnemonic protocol of Stephen LaBerge's Stanford laboratory, the WBTB wake-back-to-bed schedule, the dream-sign rehearsal), and, on top of that scaffolding, the Tibetan completion-stage instructions the older curricula assume the practitioner already has stabilised lucidity to apply.
-The follow-on conversations — Andrew Holecek on Nocturnal Meditation and Holecek on the Glissando of Consciousness — work the more advanced material that uses the practice as a rehearsal for the death-and-after-death transitions the Tibetan Book of the Dead maps.
-A Beginner's Guide to Dark Retreat with Andrew Holecek describes the residential format — extended retreat in total visual darkness — in which the dream-yoga and clear-light practices have historically been intensified, and the contemporary Western adaptation of it.
-The second living transmission the index records is Tenzin Wangyal Rinpoche's Bön-lineage presentation; his conversation on entering the bardo is the index's view onto the parallel curriculum and the working register the Bön teaching uses to introduce it to Western practitioners.
+The Western transmission has clustered around two living figures in the index.
+Andrew Holecek is a Vajrayāna practitioner in the Karma Kagyu lineage who completed the formal three-year retreat under Khenpo Tsültrim Gyamtso Rinpoche and Khenchen Thrangu Rinpoche.
+He has produced the most systematic English-language curriculum currently available.
+The Lucid Dreaming Training Program is a multi-month course built on prospective memory protocols, standard induction techniques from Western lucid-dreaming research, and the Tibetan completion-stage instructions on top of that foundation.
+Andrew Holecek on Nocturnal Meditation and Holecek on the Glissando of Consciousness cover the more advanced material: using dream yoga as rehearsal for the transitions the Tibetan Book of the Dead maps.
+A Beginner's Guide to Dark Retreat with Andrew Holecek describes the residential dark-retreat format in which these practices are traditionally intensified.
+The second living transmission in the index is Tenzin Wangyal Rinpoche's Bön-lineage presentation.
+His conversation on entering the bardo is the index's window onto that parallel curriculum.

 What it isn't

-Lucid dreaming as such — the secular phenomenon documented in Stephen LaBerge's Stanford laboratory work in the late 1970s and 1980s and the basis of the popular self-help literature on the subject — is not yet dream yoga.
-The Tibetan practice uses the lucid condition as a starting point and orients it toward the Mahāmudrā or Dzogchen recognition the rest of the curriculum is built around; absent that orientation, lucidity is a faculty the practitioner has acquired without using it for the purpose the tradition designed it for.
-The contemporary Western teachers in this lineage are unusually careful about marking the distinction.
-Dream yoga is also not narrative dream interpretation in the Jungian register; the content of the dream is treated as the ground the practice operates on, not as the symbolic meaning the practice extracts.
-And it is not a free-standing technique that can be lifted out of the surrounding Vajrayāna curriculum without losing its working logic — the practice is the third of the six because the first two have prepared the ground, and the fourth, fifth and sixth rest on the stabilisation it produces.
+Lucid dreaming as a secular skill, documented in Stephen LaBerge's Stanford laboratory work from the late 1970s onward, is not yet dream yoga.
+The Tibetan practice uses lucidity as a starting point and orients it toward the Mahāmudrā or Dzogchen recognition that the rest of the curriculum is built around.
+Without that orientation, lucidity is a faculty the practitioner has without the purpose the tradition designed it for.
+Contemporary teachers in this lineage are careful to mark the distinction.
+Dream yoga is also not narrative dream interpretation in the Jungian register.
+The content of a dream is the ground the practice operates on, not a symbolic message to decode.
+And dream yoga is not a technique that can be lifted out of the Vajrayāna curriculum.
+The practice is the third of the six yogas because the first two have prepared the ground.
+The fourth, fifth, and sixth yogas rest on the stabilisation dream yoga produces.